ysingh2103/python-devops/README.md

-# python-devops
-Hands-on Python projects for DevOps, automation, and cloud engineering

 # Python-Devops

 A structured, project-based Python learning journey focused on building real-world skills in DevOps, Cloud Engineering, and AI/LLM development.